How Does Veiling The Face Empower Some Women?

 “Nudity empowers some women.
 Modesty empowers other women.
 It’s not your place to tell what a woman should wear.”

-The custom of veiling the face precedes the origin of Islam itself.
 The first recorded instance of veiling for women is recorded in an Assyrian legal text from the 13th century BC.
 In the patriarchal society of ancient Rome, married women were often chiefly clothed than unmarried women.
 Apart from survival and modesty needs, a new motive of clothing was furnished in Roman era – a moral protection on a man’s property (read: women).
 Roman women were expected to wear veils as a symbol of the husband’s authority over his wife; a married woman who omitted the veil was seen as withdrawing herself from marriage.
 In 166 BC, consul Sulpicius Gallus divorced his wife because she had left the house unveiled, thus allowing all to see, as he said, what only he should see.
 It is significant to note that it was in the same period that women’s clothing (gender specific clothing) came into existence as opposed to unisex clothing worn prior to the period.

 Concept of veiling found its way into every Abrahamic religion which united together the masculine virtue of modesty and prescription of sexual abstinence.
 Rise of Abrahamic religions like Judaism, Christianity and Islam thereby cemented the survival of veil for centuries to come.
 However, it is remarkable to note that Asian religions like Buddhism & Sikhism strongly condemned and opposed seclusion and veiling of women.